Keith Jones (ice hockey)

-Keith Jones (born November 8, 1968) is a Canadian former professional ice hockey player.
-He was formerly a hockey studio analyst for NBC/NBCSN.
-He currently works as the lead color commentator for Philadelphia Flyers games on NBC Sports Philadelphia, and the lead "Inside-the-Glass" reporter on TNT.
+Keith Jones (born November 8, 1968) is a Canadian former professional ice hockey player and current executive.
+He was a hockey studio analyst for NBC/NBCSN from 2005–2021 and TNT from 2021–2023.
+He currently works as the President of Hockey Operations for the Philadelphia Flyers.
 In 491 NHL games, Jones produced a total of 258 points between 1992 and 2000.

 Minor Hockey

-Keith grew up in the small town of Paris, Ontario - just outside of Brantford - hometown of Wayne Gretzky.
+Keith grew up in Brantford - the hometown of Wayne Gretzky.
 He played minor hockey for the Paris Wolfpack of the OMHA until Midget before two seasons playing Jr.C. for the Paris Mounties (OHA) at age 17 and 18.

 It is believed that Jones is the only player to play Jr.C. level hockey in Ontario at age 18 and eventually crack the National Hockey League.
 Two others, Hunter Drew (Anaheim) and Ryan Jones (no relation - Edmonton) played Jr.C. at 17 and eventually cracked the NHL.
 Jones played Midget at 16, Jr.C. at 17 and 18 and then Jr.B. at age 19.

 At age 19 he moved up to the Niagara Falls Canucks of the Golden Horseshoe Jr.B. hockey league.
 It was in Niagara Falls that he secured a hockey scholarship to Western Michigan in 1988.

 Playing career

 Jones was drafted in the seventh round, 141st overall, of the 1988 NHL Entry Draft by the Washington Capitals.
 He played his college hockey at Western Michigan University, and professionally for the Capitals, Colorado Avalanche and Philadelphia Flyers.
 He played in 491 NHL games, scoring 117 goals and assisting on 141 others for a total of 258 points.

+While playing with the Flyers, Jones is credited with likely saving Eric Lindros' life by insisting the team send him to the hospital following an injury that caused Lindros to lose three liters of blood overnight.

 Sportscasting career

-Beginning with the 2005–2006 NHL season, Jones has worked as an in-studio TV analyst alongside host Bill Clement and analyst Brian Engblom for The NHL on NBC (formerly The NHL on Versus) later host Liam McHugh, Mike Milbury, and Patrick Sharp.
-In addition to his duties at NBC/NBCSN, Jones also works for NBC Sports Philadelphia as a color commentator and analyst for the Flyers.
+Beginning with the 2005–06 season, Jones has worked as an in-studio TV analyst alongside host Bill Clement and analyst Brian Engblom for the NHL on NBC (formerly the NHL on Versus) later host Liam McHugh, Mike Milbury, and Patrick Sharp.
+In addition to his duties at NBC/NBCSN, Jones also worked for NBC Sports Philadelphia as a color commentator and analyst for the Flyers.

-In fall 2021, Jones joined TNT/TBS as the lead "Inside-the-Glass" reporter joining the lead broadcast team of Kenny Albert and Eddie Olczyk.
+In fall 2021, Jones joined TNT/TBS as the lead ice-level analyst joining the lead broadcast team of Kenny Albert and Eddie Olczyk.

 From 2002 until 2023, Jones was a co-host for the show on 94.1 WIP Morning Show.
 When the show's longtime host, Angelo Cataldi retired, Jones also retired citing a hectic schedule calling hockey games.
-He appears frequently on TSN as an NHL analyst.
+He made appearances on TSN as an NHL analyst.
 In 2007, Jones, along with ESPN SportsCenter anchorman John Buccigross, wrote his autobiography Jonesy: Put Your Head Down and Skate.
 Along with a foreword by Ray Bourque, the book recounts many of the stories that Jones witnessed throughout his career.